Image Gallery

 Among her many enduring designs, Hallingdal 65—created for Kvadrat in 1965—stands as a benchmark of lasting functionality and modern elegance.
 Still in continuous production today, the textile reflects Ditzel’s timeless aesthetic and her ability to unite innovation with everyday use.

-More in Kvadrat Textiles
+More in Kvadrat

 View All

-Kvadrat Floyd Fabric
+Kvadrat Mélange Nap Fabric

 for Kvadrat